World Rugby looking into allegations against Fiji chairman

 World Rugby emphasized that it was the FRU, and not specifically Kean, who seconded Beaumont.

-Kean represents Fiji on World Rugby’s council.
+Kean — whose brother-in-law, Frank Bainimarama, is prime minister of Fiji and president of the FRU — represents the Pacific Island nation on World Rugby’s council.
 The body said a place on the council is awarded to the union, not an individual, and that Fiji met the relevant criteria following a revised governance process launched in November 2015.

-Beaumont said in January he would undertake a full governance review, including on “fit persons,” if re-elected.
+Beaumont said in January he would undertake a full governance review, including on “fit persons,” if he got re-elected.

+But Pacific Rugby Players Welfare, an independent group that supports players of Pacific Island heritage in Europe and boasts 700 members, can’t believe how Kean was accepted on the ballot in the first place, given his criminal record.

+In an open letter to the governing body, PRPW director and former Samoa international Dan Leo asked why World Rugby has “some of the most elaborate and exhaustive eligibility checks for those who play the game but apparently no checks for someone wanting to run the game.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports